In this section

 Your appeal does not stop the original QCAT decision being enforced.
 In some cases, the QCAT or the Court of Appeal can make an order staying, or temporarily stopping, the original decision from being carried out until the appeal has been finalised.
 Make sure to get legal advice before you appeal a decision.

 Contact the QCAT to find out the decision and order made by the adjudicator.

 If you had a good reason for not being able to go to the hearing, but could not tell the tribunal, you can apply for another hearing date by lodging an Application for reopening, correction, renewal or amendment (Form 43), which is available on the QCAT website.
 The application contains instructions for completing.
 In your application you will need to explain why you could not go to the hearing and why the final decision was unfair or unjust.

 The tribunal will only grant a reopening in special circumstances.

-You need to lodge a certified copy of the tribunal decision and an affidavit explaining the amount that has not been paid with the magistrates court.
-Once the magistrates court accepts the decision, it can be enforced in the same way as a magistrates court order.
-Enforcement options include a warrant of execution, enforcement hearing or enforcement warrant for redirection of earnings.
+You need to lodge a copy of the tribunal decision with the Magistrates Court.
+Once the Magistrates Court accepts the decision, it can be enforced in the same way as a Magistrates Court order.
+There are various options to enforce the order.
 Get legal advice about your enforcement options.

 You will need to apply to the tribunal within 12 months of the original decision being made by completing and lodging an Application for reopening, correction, renewal or amendment (Form 43), which is available on the QCAT website.
 The application contains instructions for completing.